androidthings/contrib-drivers/ws2812b/README.md

 <img align="center" src="https://rawgit.com/Ic-ks/contrib-drivers/master/ws2812b/ws2812b-bit-pattern.svg"/>
 </p>

 The deviation from the WS2812B specified pulse duration is -16 ns and +17 ns respectively, which is within the allowed range of +/- 150 ns.
-It is possible to create a more accurate bit pattern with more than 3 bits, but increasing the size of the bit pattern als reduces the number of controllable LEDs as the fixed-size SPI buffer fills up more quickly.
+It is possible to create a more accurate bit pattern with more than 3 bits, but increasing the size of the bit pattern also reduces the number of controllable LEDs as the fixed-size SPI buffer fills up more quickly.
 The appropriate frequency is defined by the duration of 1 bit (417 ns):

 <p align="center">
 <img align="center" src="http://latex.codecogs.com/gif.latex?f%3D%5Cfrac%7B1%20%7D%7B417%20%5Ccdot%2010%5E%7B-9%7D%7DHz"/>